 But all around you will find a uniquely Key West look and feel throughout the town.

-READ MORE: 20 amazing things to do in St. Augustine, Florida.
+READ MORE: Enjoy another historical Florida city with 20 amazing things to do in St. Augustine, Florida.

 3) Rent a Bike and Find Things to do in Key West on Your Own